 - The maximum amount a contributor shall make to a registered third party is $1,200 and cannot exceed a total of $5,000 to two or more registered third parties in the City of Windsor during the 2022 Municipal Election in relation to third party advertisements.

 What constitutes a contribution for a third party advertisement in the 2022 Municipal Election?

 - Money, goods and services given to and accepted by an individual, corporation, or trade union in relation to third party advertisements, or given to and accepted by another person who is acting under the direction of the individual, corporation, or trade union, are considered contributions.

 What is a third party expense for an election campaign?

-- Costs incurred by or under the direction of an individual, corporation, or trade union for goods or services for use wholly or partly in relation to third party advertisements that appear during the 2018 municipal election in the City of Windsor are expenses.
+- Costs incurred by or under the direction of an individual, corporation, or trade union for goods or services for use wholly or partly in relation to third party advertisements that appear during the 2022 Municipal Election in the City of Windsor are expenses.
 Expenses must be incurred only during the campaign period for a registered third party.